Track and field: Hurdling

-By far the most common events are the 100 metres hurdles for women, 110 m hurdles for men and 400 m hurdles for both sexes.
+The most common events are the 100 metres hurdles for women, 110 m hurdles for men and 400 m hurdles for both sexes.
 The men's 110 m has been featured at every modern Summer Olympics while the men's 400 m was introduced in the second edition of the Games.
 Women's initially competed in the 80 metres hurdles event, which entered the Olympic programme in 1932.
 This was extended to the 100 m hurdles at the 1972 Olympics, but it was not until 1984 that a women's 400 m hurdles event took place at the Olympics (having been introduced at the 1983 World Championships in Athletics the previous year).
 Other distances and heights of hurdles, such as the 200 metres hurdles and low hurdles, were once common but are now held infrequently.
 The 300 metres hurdles is run in some levels of American competition.

 Outside of the hurdles events, the steeplechase race is the other track and field event with obstacles.
 Just as the hurdling events, the steeplechase finds its origin in student competition in Oxford, England.
 However, this event was born as a human variation on the original steeplechase competition found in horse racing.
 A steeplechase event was held on a track for the 1879 English championships and the 1900 Summer Olympics featured men's 2500 m and 4000 m steeplechase races.
 The event was held over various distances until the 1920 Summer Olympics marked the rise of the 3000 metres steeplechase as the standard event.
 The IAAF set the standards of the event in 1954, and the event is held on a 400 m circuit that includes a water jump on each lap.
 Despite the long history of men's steeplechase in track and field, the women's steeplechase only gained World Championship status in 2005, with its first Olympic appearance in 2008.